-Potential buyers often request exclusivity from the target company, either as a binding provision in an otherwise non-binding letter of intent or in the form of a standalone agreement.
-The typical exclusivity arrangement will block the target company from (1) soliciting offers for the subject business, (2) sharing information and (3) engaging in discussions with other potential buyers.
-Buyers often attempt to obtain exclusivity to avoid serving as a 'stalking horse' for other bidders, and where the buyer is unwilling to incur the significant time and expense associated with subsequent due diligence and transaction negotiations without exclusivity.
+Potential buyers often request exclusivity from the target company, either as a binding provision in an otherwise non-binding letter of intent or in the form of a stand-alone agreement.
+The typical exclusivity arrangement will block the target company from (i) soliciting offers for the subject business, (ii) sharing information and (iii) engaging in discussions with other potential buyers.
+Buyers often attempt to obtain exclusivity to avoid serving as a "stalking horse" for other bidders and where the buyer is unwilling to incur the significant time and expense associated with subsequent due diligence and transaction negotiations without exclusivity.
 However, target companies typically strongly resist granting exclusivity.

 The grant of exclusivity by the target company should be extended only with significant caution to avoid claims that the directors of the target company breached their fiduciary duties.
-Target companies are typically counselled to grant exclusivity only for a limited period, where the offer by the potential buyer is very compelling, and where other potential buyers are not reasonably likely to surface with better terms.
-That said, it is rare in an auction process for the seller to grant exclusivity.
+Target companies are typically counseled to grant exclusivity only for a limited period and where the offer by the potential buyer is very compelling and other potential buyers are not reasonably likely to surface with better terms.